rust-lang/blog.rust-lang.org/content/Project-Goals-2025-July-Update.md

 <!-- markdown separator -->

 We're almost done with the refactoring thanks again to @makai410 who is part of the GSoC.
-We are now considering renaming the crate before publishing, if you have any suggestion, please post it in https://rust-lang.zulipchat.com/#narrow/channel/320896-project-stable-mir/topic/Renaming.20StableMIR/with/520505712.

-Finally, we're designing the test and release automation.
+The `stable_mir` crate is now `rustc_public`.
+We are now finalizing the infrastructure and working on a compiler MCP.
+We should be ready to publish version 0.1 in the second half of the year.
+Thanks to everyone who helped, especially @makai410, who did most of the work.

 <!-- markdown separator -->